Gabriel-Spinola/My-Programming-Portfolio-Website/README.md

  <hr>

  ### How to run in your pc
-  You will need to use ([you can download mine here](https://github.com/Gabriel-Spinola/Website-With-Bootstrap/blob/main/DataBase/bootstrap_project.sql)),<br>
+  You will need to use MySql ([you can download mine sql file here](https://github.com/Gabriel-Spinola/Website-With-Bootstrap/blob/main/DataBase/bootstrap_project.sql)),<br>
   along with the [JQuery Lib](https://jquery.com/) and [Bootstrap](https://getbootstrap.com/)

  ### Preview